-The Legislative Reference Library is the legal custodian of the legislative bill files from the 63rd Legislature (1973) to the present.
+The Legislative Reference Library is the legal custodian of the legislative bill files.
 The LRL also houses a variety of other materials related to legislation and the legislative process.

 This application is intended to provide easy access to online LRL resources linked to a particular bill number.
 It also points to selected resources on other sites and offline resources which might be useful to a researcher.
 It is not a comprehensive source for all information related to a particular bill.